apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Marshon Lattimore Deal Makes Sense for Commanders and Saints**
+**North Carolina election 2024: How to track live results**

-You can read more about it [here](https://www.si.com/nfl/marshon-lattimore-deal-makes-sense-for-commanders-and-saints-trade-deadline).
+You can read more about it [here](https://www.wbtv.com/2024/11/05/north-carolina-election-2024-how-track-live-results/).

 ## Requirements
 - Python 3.8